SAP/InfraBox-cli/README.md

     infrabox run -e VARNAME=SomeValue -e ANOTHERVAR=123

 ## Push a Job
-To be able to use infrabox push you have to create a project in the InfraBox Dashboard first.
-See Create an upload project on how to create it.
-You also need the corresponding Project ID.
-See Get the ID of a project for instructions on how to obtain it.
-Last but not least a Access Token is required.
-See Create a Personal Access Token on how to setup one.
+To be able to use infrabox push you have to [create a project](https://infrabox.ninja/docs/#create-upload-project) in the InfraBox Dashboard and [create an auth token](https://infrabox.ninja/docs/#create-auth-token) for it.

-The Project ID, Access Token and InfraBox API Host must be set as environment variables.
-If you want to use the InfraBox Demo use _INFRABOX_API_URL=https://api.infrabox.net_.
+Auth Token and InfraBox API Host must be set as environment variables.
+If you want to use the infrabox.ninja playground use INFRABOX_API_URL=https://infrabox.ninja/api/cli.

     export INFRABOX_CLI_TOKEN=<YOUR_ACCESS_TOKEN>
-    export INFRABOX_CLI_PROJECT_ID=<YOUR_PROJECT_ID>
     export INFRABOX_API_URL=<INFRABOX_API_URL>

 To push your local project simply do: